Dhirensuhalka/pactle-quote-generator/README.md

 Copy
 Edit
 python main.py
-Check your results:

-Go to the output/ folder and open:
+After running, check the output/ folder:

-quote.pdf for a nice visual quote
+quote.pdf → nicely formatted quote

-quote.csv or quote.json for structured formats
+quote.csv or quote.json → machine-readable formats

+log.txt → explains how items were matched & priced

 🧠 How It Works (Simple View)
 Step	What it Does
-1. Input Parsing	Reads messy product names from input file
-2. Fuzzy Matching	Matches names like "steel bolt" to standard SKUs like "ss-bolt"
-3. Pricing Logic	Adds base price, GST, discount, shipping from rule files
-4. Output Gen	Creates downloadable quote in PDF, JSON, and CSV formats
+Input Parsing	Reads messy product names from RFQ CSV Fuzzy Matching	Maps names like “steel bolt 12mm” → SKU SB12 Pricing Logic	Adds price, GST, discount, shipping using rules Output Gen	Creates PDF, CSV, and JSON versions of the quote

 💡 Notes
+No AI or external tools used — just clean Python logic

+Rules and pricing are fully editable in the data/ folder

-Useful for small manufacturers or B2B teams making frequent manual quotes.
+Useful for small businesses doing manual quotes frequently

-You can easily customize the price list, aliases, and rules from data/.

-📫 Contact
-Made by Dhiren Suhalka
-GitHub: @Dhirensuhalka
+Easy to extend into a full product with backend/API